CURRICULUM

 You’ll learn about:

-You’ll also have the chance to explore how Buddhist teachings integrate into your life through the silent retreats, morning / evening practice periods, small group discussions & weekly silent “practice days”.
+In the Applied Contemplative Practice sister course, you will explore how Buddhist teachings integrate into your life through 4 meditation retreats, morning & evening practice periods, small group discussions & weekly silent “practice days”.

 2. Building Beloved Community: